sesartrumpet/cs386-pennypilot/Reports/Deliverable5.md

 # Description
-Penny Pilot is a desktop GUI application built with Python, Tkinter, and MySQL,
+PennyPilot is a desktop application built in Python using Tkinter for the user
+interface and MySQL for backend data persistence.
+It is specifically designed to
-designed to help students plan and track savings for study abroad trips.
+assist students in budgeting for their study abroad trips.
+The application allows
-The system focuses on simplicity by only asking for three key inputs: destination,
+users to securely log in, create and manage trip entries, and track savings
+progress toward a destination-specific financial goal.
+With just three key
-current savings, and trip timeline.
-Once all three fields are filled out,
+inputs—destination, current savings, and timeline—users can begin monitoring
-the interface transitions to a dedicated “Progress Screen” where users can monitor
-and update their savings over time.
-The savings goal is automatically calculated
-based on the location and timeline, and a visual breakdown is shown to help users
-stay on track.
-When the user reopens the app, they are brought directly to the Progress Screen
-to continue updating their savings.
-Whenever savings are updated, both the savings
-breakdown and goal chart dynamically reflect the new data to provide real-time
-feedback.
-This ensures users can clearly see how their progress has changed and
-what remains to be saved.
-Only if the user decides to change trip details—such
-as the destination or timeline—does the app return to the initial “Select Trip”
-screen.
-This streamlined design keeps the user focused on goal progress while
-minimizing distractions, aligning with Penny Pilot’s mission to make trip planning
-straightforward and motivating.
+their savings progress on a dynamic progress screen.
+This screen provides visual
+insights, including a breakdown of trip costs and real-time updates reflecting
+the user’s financial input.

+At the heart of PennyPilot’s design is simplicity and clarity.
+When users
+revisit the app, they're immediately taken to their existing progress screen
+unless they opt to modify the trip details.
+This flow reduces friction and helps
+users remain focused on achieving their savings goal.
+The application architecture
+is structured around clear separation of concerns: the UI layer (Tkinter) handles
+user interaction, the controller layer encapsulates business logic, and the
+persistence layer manages data transactions with the MySQL database.
+Additionally,
+PennyPilot applies the Observer Pattern to update the UI when savings data changes
+and uses the Singleton Pattern to manage a single, consistent database connection
+throughout a user session.
+This structured, layered architecture improves
+maintainability, scalability, and testability.

 # Architecture
 ![image](Deliverable5_images/High_Level.drawio.png)